SPAAM-community/AMDirT/docs/source/how_to/viewer.md

 Once you have selected a version and a table, the table itself should open in the empty pane.

-> In most cases the most recent version is recommended, whereby you pick the most recent date e.g. v22.12 over v22.09 from December and September 2022 respectively
+> ℹ️ _In most cases the most recent version is recommended, whereby you pick the most recent date e.g. v22.12 over v22.09 from December and September 2022 respectively_

 To help decide which download method to use, see the [Miscellaneous page](miscellaneous.md).